secretjc/pcf/README.md

 ......
 ```

-the first 4 lines specify 4 links 0->1, 0->2, 1->0, 1->4, all with capacity of 1.
+the first 4 lines specify 4 links 0->1, 0->2, 1->0, 1->4, all with capacity of 1 unit.
+Note that the unit of capacity is not specified since only the relative values matter.
+And make sure that the unit of capacity is aligned with the unit of traffic.

 ### traffic matrix file

-In the traffic matrix file, each line(in the format of 's t h tm') specifies that in the index h, the demand from s to t is tm.
+We allow users to provide 1 or more traffic matrices in the traffic matrix file.
+Different traffic matrices are distinguished by indexes.
+Each line(in the format of 's t h tm') specifies that in the index h, the demand from s to t is tm.
 For example in pcf/_data/b4/b4_traffic.tab,

 ```bash
 s t h tm